 Be Mindful of How Much Trash You Produce

 Similar to the water topic above, waste production becomes apparent pretty much instantly when you move into the van.
 Your space is small; you’re moving frequently; there’s no magical garbage fairy to remove your trash – it all piles up until you deal with it.
 You’re the one handling your trash and separating the recyclables, compost, and landfill items.
 You’re the one storing the trash when you’re off-the-grid away from facilities.
 So, how do we reduce our waste as an eco-friendly van lifer?
-I’ve got you covered:
+Here are some tips:

 - Buy fewer packaged items (groceries and produce, for example)

 - Invest in high-quality reusable products for storage, like mason jars, or re-use glass jars (pasta sauce and pickle jars are perfect)

 - Eliminate single-use disposable items, like plasticware, disposable utensils, and beverage cups

-- Use cloth materials instead of paper towels – cut up old clothes to make a bunch of cloth napkins
+- Use cloth materials instead of paper towels – you can even cut up old clothes or sheets to make a bunch of cloth napkins

-- Install a refillable propane tank in your van, instead of using disposable canisters
+- Get a refillable propane tank instead of using disposable canisters

 - Start a game in your van to see just how little trash you can create in a week – how creative can you get?